graft-project/GraftMobile/FEATURES.md

 ## Select Network

 Graft Mobile Clients support three types of network:
-*  Mainnet - the production network with real coins;
+*  Mainnet - Actual GRAFT blockchain, production network.
+This is the blockchain that carry real GRF transactions;
-*  Public Testnet - the public test network for beginners which want to try how Graft Ecosystem is working;
+*  Public Testnet - Exact functional copy of mainnet for public testing of mining, supernodes, wallet apps, and other features of GRAFT ecosystem;
-*  Public RTA Testnet - the public experimental test network which provides the unreleased version of Real-Time Authorization functionality.
-For more details about Real-Time Authorization see
-[Graft Network Whitepaper](https://www.graft.network/wp-content/uploads/2017/09/Graft-1.1.pdf).
+*  Public RTA Testnet - Blockchain and test network running on the code branch that contains Real Time Authorization and other future features that are not yet available on mainnet.
+For more details about Real-Time Authorization see [Graft Network Whitepaper](https://www.graft.network/wp-content/uploads/2017/09/Graft-1.1.pdf).

 The mobile client works only with one network at same time.
 When you install